Moguri/prototype-mercury/README.md

 ## License

-* Anything mentioned in `credits.txt` have licenses as specified in the file
+* Anything mentioned in [CREDITS.md](CREDITS.md) have licenses as specified in the file
 * Any remaining code is [Apache-2.0](https://choosealicense.com/licenses/apache-2.0/)
 * Any remaining assets are [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)